 Jump to:

 Collagen powder is a form of protein powder that supports joints, skin, nails, and overall quality of your gut.
 A Multi Collagen Protein powder such as Ancient Nutrition, has multiple forms of collagen!
-I love adding collagen to my recipes, especially breakfast recipes to get added nutrients in my morning meal.
+I love adding collagen to my recipes, especially breakfast recipes like a moist apple crumb cake or an easy greens smoothie to get added nutrients in my morning meal.
 More benefits include:

 - Healthy hair growth and thickness